barrelo89/SALI360/README.md

 ```

 ## Dataset
 We collected head and eye gaze movement dataset from 20 vonlunteers over 10 360-degree VR video.
+Due to the restriction on file size available to upload onto Github, we will open a linke to the external link to our dataset.

 ### Running the code